apache/sedona/docs/tutorial/sql.md

 The second EPSG code EPSG:3857 in `ST_Transform` is the target CRS of the geometries.
 It is the most common meter-based CRS.

-This `ST_Transform` transform the CRS of these geomtries from EPSG:4326 to EPSG:3857.
+This `ST_Transform` transform the CRS of these geometries from EPSG:4326 to EPSG:3857.
 The details CRS information can be found on [EPSG.io](https://epsg.io/)

 The coordinates of polygons have been changed.
 The output will be like this: